-In other words the term barbarian did not actually mean uncivilized but not-understandable though to us it brings to mind people gnawing on raw meat or the skulls of their enemies.
-This is not what it meant to the ancient Athenians thiough one could of course argue that they saw everyone who was not Athenian or spoke any language besides Greek as being a second tier civilzation.
+In other words the term barbarian did not actually mean uncivilized but not-understandable, though to us it brings to mind people gnawing on raw meat or the skulls of their enemies.
+This is not what it meant to the ancient Athenians though one could of course argue that they saw everyone who was not Athenian or spoke any language besides Greek as being a second tier civilization.
 (Some people say the Greeks still feel this way).
 The Macedonians admired the southern Greeks and King Phillip

 hired the philosopher Aristotle to tutor his young son Alexander.
 Aristotle was actually a 'barbarian import', having been born in Macedonia and raised in the royal court, his father being the royal doctor.
 Alexander, according to Plutarch was actually the son of Phillip's Queen, Olympias, and Zeus on one of his earthly visits.

 In the 4th Century King Phillip of Macedonia took advantage of the disunity of the Greek city states, defeating an Athens that was paralyzed by political infighting, in the battle of Chaeronia in 338 BC.
 This put an end to the Delian league.
 He then unified all the Greeks to the south of his kingdom in Pella.